MLZG/LLMCrowd_Docs/source/developing/method_components/state.md

     "event": "<str>"
 }
 ```
-- Maximum capacity: The maximum number of people the state can accommodate.
+- `maximum_capacity`: The maximum number of people the state can accommodate.
-- Opening hours: The opening and closing times for that day.
+- `opening_hours`: The opening and closing times for that day.
-- Event (if applicable): Whether any special events are taking place that day and details of those events.
+- `event (if applicable)`: Whether any special events are taking place that day and details of those events.

 ### Real-time Attributes
-**Real-time attributes** represent the dynamic properties of a state that change throughout the day as the simulation progresses.
+*Real-time attributes* represent the dynamic properties of a state that change throughout the day as the simulation progresses.
 ```json
 {
     "current_human_num": "<int>",